-These types of accident are fairly in keeping with the duties of waste workers, which calls into question the safety of routine waste management practices, especially since the rate of fatalities in the waste sector is 17 times higher than that of the average for UK industry.
+These types of accident are fairly in keeping with the duties of waste workers, which calls into question the safety of routine waste management practices.
+This is especially true, since the rate of fatalities in the waste sector is 17 times higher than that of the average for UK industry.

 Can I claim on behalf of a loved one who has died or is seriously suffering after working in the waste sector?

 Yes, we can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies to do what we can to ease the burden.
-Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.
+Speak to us whenever it suits you on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim for employer negligence compensation against waste companies with Friends Legal?
+What advantages do I have if I claim for employer negligence compensation against waste companies with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.